1995parham/AUT-Trax-Player/README.md

 AUT-Trax-Player
 ===============
 # Introduction
-This is simple AI for Trax in C. we want use this code in simple mano machine and run it on FPGA.
+This is a simple AI for Trax in C. we want use this code in simple mano machine and run it on FPGA.